 Calcium: I have fortifed homemade almond milk almost every day

 Vitamin C: I add vitamin C to my smoothies which I have most days

 I could alternatively take one pregnancy multivitamin but I only like to take what I need.
 I source out the highest quality supplements and have not found 'one pill/ supplement' that meets all my requirements.

 I did my best to talk through this entire blog post in a YouTube video!
 Have a watch here:

 Disclosure: When it comes to any health food or supplements, that's the one thing I will be 100% transparent about.
 I would never take money to promote a supplement - especially one I wouldn't use myself.
 This blog post is written from years of research and these are the products I use and love every week.
 I was not paid by any of these companies to write this, most of them won't even know I have written this blog post!
-There are however affiliate links to mainly Amazon and Good State where I can be rewarded a tiny amount of money for recommending a product if you chose to order through the linked products written on this blog post.
+There are however affiliate links to mainly iHerb and Good State (discount codes are included for you) where I can be rewarded a tiny amount of money for recommending a product if you chose to order through the linked products written on this blog post.
 Hope that clears the air in case you were wondering!

 Lots of love as always,